Frequently Asked Questions

 Why can't I register for classes or see my grades?
 What is a hold?

 A hold, or seal, is placed on a student account by a department if his/her account is not in compliance with University policies.
-For example, a hold from the Bursar's Office reflects tuition payment problems; a Parking Office hold reflects unpaid parking tickets or public safety issues; an Advising Office hold reflects registration issues; a Library hold reflects unpaid library fines, etc.
+For example, a hold from the Student Accounts Office (formerly the Bursar's Office) reflects tuition payment problems; a Parking Office hold reflects unpaid parking tickets or public safety issues; an Advising Office hold reflects registration issues; a Library hold reflects unpaid library fines, etc.

 Students are unable to see their grades or register for classes until the issue is resolved with the office that put the hold on the account.